-Melanterite (iron II sulfate) - Mineral properties, photos and localities
+Melanterite (iron II sulfate) - Properties, Photos and Occurence

 Melanterite is a perishable product of iron ore weathering, forming awesome green stalactites and crusts in the abandoned mines.
 Its shaky existence is a nice example of natural processes, but admiring melanterite beauty often includes trips to hardly accessible underground places.